Fred Lincoln Savage: Education

 Savage attended school in Northeast Harbor with his siblings, who made up a total of about 40 students.

 Homes

 Around 1887, when he was about 26 years old, Savage owned Hilltop Cottage in Northeast Harbor and lived there with his first wife, Flora.

 Another of Savage's personal homes, which also doubled as a model home for prospective business purposes, the Atlantean, on the shore-side stretch of Bar Harbor's Atlantic Avenue, is one of the best examples of Savage's work in the Tudor style.
 It was built in 1903, and Savage lived there with his second wife, Alice.
 It was later renamed the Wayside Inn, but as of 2021 it is called the Atlantean again.

 Death

 Savage died in 1924, at the age of 62, after suffering from what his doctor called "acute indigestion."
-His wife, Alice, survived him by 37 years, and they are both interred at Ledgelawn Cemetery in Bar Harbor.
+His second wife, Alice, survived him by 37 years, and they are both interred at Ledgelawn Cemetery in Bar Harbor.
+For unknown reasons, Fred Savage's grave is marked as Frederick.
+Savage family records as well as Savage's architectural drawings consistently give his name as Fred L. Savage.